How does Wise work? How to Use Wise Step-by-Step Guide

 - How to receive money with Wise

-- Create a free Wise account online or in the Wise app
+- Create a Wise account online or in the Wise app for free

 - Send payments to 70+ countries around the world